-Unofficial visits are a great way for families to get a feel for different college campuses.
+Unofficial visits are a great way for student-athletes to get a feel for different college campuses.
 In the past, going on unofficial visits, or college visits financed entirely by the recruit’s family, was the key to snagging an early offer from a coach, even as young as 14 or 15 years old.
-However, effective April 25, 2018, the NCAA changed its rules around unofficial visits at the Division I level only to curb the trend of athletes receiving such early scholarship offers.
+However, effective May 1, 2019, the NCAA changed its rules around unofficial visits at the Division I level to curb the trend of athletes receiving such early scholarship offers.

 Before the rule change, athletes could arrange unofficial visits with college coaches, even before college coaches were allowed to proactively communicate with them.
 Then, when the athlete was on campus, the coach would meet with them and, in many cases, extend an early scholarship offer.
 With the new rule change, however, athletes and their families are not allowed to arrange unofficial visits with a school’s athletic department (including the coach) until August 1 of the athlete’s junior year.
 Families can still go on unofficial visits before August 1 of junior year, but they aren’t allowed to have any recruiting conversations with the coach while on campus.
 Stay current with the 2021-2022 NCAA recruiting calendar.

 A key reason to go on unofficial visits is to evaluate if a college is the right fit for you, especially if you’re not yet a junior in high school.
 Get a campus tour, check out the dorms and get a feel for if you could live there for four years.
 The best part: Unofficial visits are unlimited and can be taken at any age and at most times throughout the year.
 You can also assess college fit during an official visit as well, which athletes in most sports can begin taking August 1 of their junior year.
 However, many student-athletes never receive an invitation to go on an official visit, as programs might have limited budgets and aren’t able to offer many official visits to recruits.